 Parties are considered to be related if one party has the ability, directly or indirectly, to control the other party or exercise significant influence over the other party in making financial and operating decisions.
 Related parties may be individuals or corporate entities.
-A transaction is considered to be a related party transaction when there is a transfer of resources or obligations between related parties.
+Related party transactions have been measured at the exchange amount of consideration agreed between the related parties.
+Related party transactions not disclosed elsewhere in these financial statements are listed below.

-During the three months ended June 30, 2021, the Company:
+During the three months ended June 30, 2022 (and 2021), the Company:

-- a) Incurred consulting fees of \$1,500 (2020 \$1,500) to a director of the Company. - b) Incurred geological consulting fees of \$4,500 (2020 \$4,500) to a company controlled by the CEO of the Company. - c) Incurred accounting fees of \$900 (2020 \$900) to the CFO of the Company. - d) The Company recognized interest expense of \$1,315 (2020 \$1,315) for loans received from directors and a former director.
-These loans are unsecured and bear interest at 10% per annum due upon completion of next financing.
-Included in accounts payable is interest owing on these loans of \$15,435 (March 31, 2021 \$14,120).
+- a) Incurred consulting fees of \$Nil (2021 \$1,500) to a director of the Company. - b) Incurred geological consulting fees of \$Nil (2021 \$4,500) to a company controlled by the CEO of the Company. - c) Incurred accounting fees of \$Nil (2021 \$900) to the CFO of the Company. - d) The Company recognized interest expense of \$Nil (2021 \$1,315) for loans received from directors and a former director.
+See note 7.